UKHomeOffice/application-container-platform/how-to-docs/platform_setup.md

 * **Create a default keypair for the environment**

-The config.yaml should have a ssh_key_name: [NAME] varaible e.g. dev-defaut or prod-default, ensure you have created the keypair in your AWS account.
+The config.yaml should have a ssh_key_name: [NAME] variable e.g. dev-defaut or prod-default, ensure you have created the keypair in your AWS account.

 ## Launch AWS CloudFormation Stacks